-VI.
+IV.
 COVARIANCE DATA

 Users of nuclear data need covariance data to quantify uncertainty on the metrics of importance in their specific application.
-These metrics (such as k{eff} in a criticality calculation) may have a deep dependence on the underlying data.
-Our users actually use the covariances with deterministic group-wise methods (using the "Sandwich formula" below) or with Monte Carlo techniques.
-We must do what we can to simplify both modes of covariance use.
-Our users are also wise about their use of nuclear data and often want to just plot a data set and see if the uncertainties make sense.
-We must do what we can to simplify this as well.
+These metrics (such as $k{\rm eff}$ in a criticality calculation) may have a deep dependence on the underlying nuclear data.
+Users mainly use deterministic group-wise methods (using the "Sandwich formula" below) or Monte Carlo techniques.
+Additionally, users need to visualize both the mean values and the uncertainty/covariance on their data.
+We must do what we can to simplify all modes of covariance use.

-The legacy ENDF format stores nuclear data covariance in with a very complex set of schemes: the ENDF manual (Trkov, 2009) take over 80 pages to describe seven distinct types of data.
-Arguably, there should be one "simple" format to govern them all, after all a covariance matrix is, at its heart, just a matrix.
+The legacy ENDF format stores nuclear data covariance with a very complex set of schemes: the ENDF manual (Trkov, 2009) takes over 80 pages to describe seven distinct types of data.
+Arguably, there should be one "simple" data structure, after all a covariance matrix is, at its heart, just a matrix.

 That said, we must deal with covariances not just within an observable, but across observables and evaluations.
 These covariances can also be quite large, far exceeding the size of the evaluations to which they refer.
-To enable all of these use cases, we must allow the storing of covariance data in several places, either with a particular data set (for covariance within a dataset), within an evaluation (for cross-reaction or cross observable covariance), or in an external file (for cross material or cross library covariance).
-In Fig. 25 we illustrate these points.
+Therefore we must allow the storing of covariance data in several places, either with a particular data set (for covariance within a dataset), within an evaluation (for cross-reaction or cross observable covariance), or in an external file (for cross material or cross library covariance).
+In Fig. 27 we illustrate these points.

-In Fig. 25, we have one large covariance matrix in the center of the figure composed of several blocks, each consisting of either a self- or cross- covariance in a schematic evaluation.
+In the center of Fig. 27, we have one large covariance matrix composed of several blocks, each consisting of either a self- or cross- covariance for a schematic evaluation.
 Along the diagonal in orange are the self-covariances.
-A self-covariance is the covariance matrix for the data within a single data element.
-These are stored with their corresponding data element, in this case a <reaction>'s <crossSection>.
+A self-covariance is the covariance matrix for data with itself.
+These are stored in their corresponding data element, in this case a <reaction>'s <crossSection>.
 The cross-covariances between the different data set elements are shown in yellow.
 These connect to two different sets and so are not stored with the cross section data.
 Rather, they are stored in their own data tree in a <covariances> container.
-These blocks are not covariances in of themselves.
+These blocks are not covariances in and of themselves.
 The blocks in white are a reflection of the yellow ones since the full covariance matrix is symmetric.

-Requirement 33: Where to put covariance data 33.1 Self-covariance data should be stored in the <listOfDataRepresentions> of a data element 33.2 Cross-covariance data shall be stored in a <covariances> container, either within an evaluation or in an external file with <covariances> as the root node.
-33.3 <covariances> containers shall: 33.3.1 have a spot for optional documentation 33.3.2 allow one or more covariances
+Requirement 40: Where to put covariance data

+- 40.1 Self-covariance data should be stored in the <la>tofDataRepresentionsof a data element - 40.2 Cross-covariance data shall be stored in a <covariances> container, either within an evaluation or in an external file with <covariances> as the root node. - 40.3 <covariances> containers shall: - 40.3.1 have a spot for optional documentation - 40.3.2 allow one or more covariances

-When it comes time to use covariance data, one must take care to use all relevant data.
-As a specific example, suppose we want to compute the ratio of the capture cross section to the fission cross section.
-The two cross sections might be correlated in that they have a crossreaction covariance for which we must account.
-Therefore we must correctly use this cross-reaction covariance in addition to the self-covariances for the fission and capture cross sections.
-To ensure that this connection is noticed in practice, we require that all data correlated through cross-covariances be linked as illustrated in Fig. 26.
+It is not unusual for an evaluator to produce an evaluation with correlated data: for example, the ratio of the capture cross section to the fission cross section was fit during the evaluation process.
+The fission and capture cross sections have a cross-reaction covariance in addition to their individual self-covariances.
+To ensure that this connection is noticed in practice, we require that all data correlated through cross-covariances be linked as illustrated in Fig. 28.

-Requirement 34: Cross-covariance linkage
+Requirement 41: Cross-covariance linkage

-- 34.1 Cross-covariance data shall have links to the element of the data correlated. - 34.2 The correlated data element will have links back to the cross-covariance data.
+- 41.1 Cross-covariance data shall have links to the element of the data correlated. - 41.2 The correlated data element will have links back to the cross-covariance data.